Nathaniel Gorham: Life

-Starting at 15, Gorham served an apprenticeship with a merchant in New London, Connecticut, after which he opened a merchant house in Charlestown, Massachusetts, in 1759.
+Starting at age 15, Gorham served an apprenticeship with a merchant in New London, Connecticut, after which he opened a merchant house in Charlestown, Massachusetts, in 1759.
 He took part in public affairs at the beginning of the American Revolution: he was a member of the Massachusetts General Court (legislature) from 1771 until 1775, a delegate to the Provincial congress from 1774 until 1775, and a member of the Board of War from 1778 until its dissolution in 1781.
 In 1779, he served in the state constitutional convention.
 He was a delegate to the Congress of the Confederation from 1782 until 1783, and also from 1785 until 1787, serving as its president for five months from June 6 to November 5, 1786, after the resignation of John Hancock.
-Gorham also served a term as judge of the Middlesex County Court of Common Pleas.
+Gorham also served a term as judge of the Middlesex County Court of Common Pleas, was a candidate for the 3rd congressional district in both 1788 and 1790, in the former election winning on the first ballot but losing on the second, and was the runner-up in the 1790 election for the U.S. Senate.

 Gorham married Rebecca Call (May 14, 1744 – November 18, 1812), who was descended from Anglican vicar and the first minister of Dorchester, Massachusetts, John Maverick, and his royally descended wife, Mary Gye Maverick.
 Rebecca was the daughter of Caleb Call and Rebecca Stimson.
 They were the parents of nine children.

 In 1786, it might have been Gorham who suggested to Alexander Hamilton that Prince Henry of Prussia would become president or king of the United States.
 However, the offer was revoked before the prince could make a reply.